 Why this topic?
 Revenue growth will disappoint if your products do not address an urgent problem of a specific buyer that he or she is willing to pay to fix.
 And your product must do this better than the alternatives.
 Sometimes product leaders build products that produce customer benefits that don’t address the buyer’s evaluation criteria.
 This results in poor win rates, wasted resources and poor revenue performance.

 In the second segment of the show we discuss how to prioritize which buyer problems are worth solving.
 This involves a deep understanding of how buyers are already investing time, energy and money to solve the problem.
 Finally, Brad walks us through how competitive solutions solve the buyer’s problem, and how we beat the competition.
 This is an area where Brad’s advice is a must watch for product, marketing and sales leaders to interlock.

 The final segment of the show involves how to test the product-market fit within sub-markets.
 Brad describes the approach to testing and how to understand how buyers are adopting your products and features.
 We wrap up the show discussing how these insights help to guide the product management process and even help sales forecasting.

-If you would like to spend time with me on this topic, come see me in Dallas at The Studio, SBI’s multimillion dollar, one-of-a-kind, state-of-the-art executive briefing center.
+If you would like to spend time with me on this topic, come see me in Dallas at , SBI’s multimillion dollar, one-of-a-kind, state-of-the-art executive briefing center.
 Bring your executive team, particularly your product, marketing and sales leadership in for a workshop.
 Sessions at The Studio are experiential and are designed around the principles of interactive exercises, hands-on innovation, and peer-to-peer collaboration.
 The Studio is a safe-haven for learning and after just a few days clients leave with confidence and clarity on how your product road-map can help you grow more revenue.